 I’m pretty smart with money aside from one place: travel.
 This is particularly troubling as travel is our largest expense aside from housing.
 Though Jordan and I both value travel, we’ve never prioritized finding the best deals.
 Don’t get me wrong: we don’t usually spend recklessly.
 We’ll take public transportation.
 We try to book our flights early-ish to get reasonable fares.
 And we have found some great housing on Airbnb.

 But using points and miles to make our travel cheaper?
-That’s not something we do.
+Credit card travel hacking is not something we do.

 We began to realize that we should look into traveling on credit card points when we saw some of the insane things our friends were doing.
 One good friend used points to fly on this.
 Even my mom is better at using credit card miles than I am.
 She takes an annual trip to Hawaii and flies first class for free with her points.